Fun with the Patentsview Api

 that it would be cool if I could use patentsview to find nearby cities with patents.
 Wouldn't

-patentsview folks provide a locations.tsv in the bulk download area.
+patentsview folks provide a location.tsv on their data download page

-A few minutes later it's imported into a mysql table on this
+A few minutes later, I had it imported into a mysql table on this

-point and posted it where google could find it.
+where google could find it for me.
 I wrapped that somewhat

-mind boggling sql involving arccosines among other things
+mind boggling sql involving arccosines and the radius of the earth

 in a simple php program that returns nicely loaded json objects sorted

-by distance from the latitude and longitude specified.
+by distance from the latitude and longitude specified (for non human consumption, by browsers and android apps alike).

-Now almost anyone could do that but the advantage here is that this
+Now almost any programmer could do that, but the advantage here is that this

 isn't an arbitrary latitude/longitude table from some dark corner of

-sighted!
-So logically the next step would be to make a web service call
+sighted! (inventor's or assignee's locations) So, logically, the next step would be to make a web service call

 to the patentsview location endpoint using the nearby cities returned